Knot

 it's way through Phrygia that if he could solve the knot, it

-would convince the regional religious and civil authorities
+would convince the regional religious and political authorities

 to back him, minimizing the risk of civil unrest on his rear